 We encourage students to take ownership of their learning.
 On a daily basis, our faculty support students’ unique interests within the framework of class instruction by offering assignments that allow for student choice.
 As part of that process, students often pursue academic interests that extend beyond the explicitly stated curriculum.

-To celebrate Women's History Month, our third- to fifth-grade students are invited to participate in the Women's History Challenge.
-A bulletin board with the faces and names of 14 women in history is displayed.
-The challenge is to complete a research booklet gathering as much information as students can about each remarkable woman.
-Participants submit their research booklets from which a Jeopardy-style quiz show based on the students' findings is created.
-In the spring, the students are invited to the Women's History Tea, where they participate in the quiz show, eat tasty treats and celebrate the lives of notable women.
+To celebrate Women’s History Month and learn about the lives of accomplished women, our 3rd to 5th-grade students are invited to participate in the Women’s History Challenge.
+The challenge consists of gathering as much information about each remarkable woman listed and completing a research booklet.
+Participants then submit their research booklets from which a Jeopardy-style quiz show, based on the students’ findings, is created.
+In April, the students are invited to the Women’s History Tea, where they participate in the quiz show, eat tasty treats and celebrate the lives of notable women.

 That's our mantra in robotics.
 Try crazy things, be free with your ideas, and see what happens.
 If you're going to build the future, you'll need to be a pioneer. –Emma, seventh grade